arnold-c/OutbreakDetection/manuscript/manuscript.typ

 = Background

-Diagnostics are medical devices and techniques used to detect the presence of a specific pathogen in a host @DiagnosticsGlobal.
+Diagnostics are medical devices and techniques that can be used to detect the presence of a specific pathogen in a host @DiagnosticsGlobal.
-This may include #emph[in vivo] measures, such as x-ray imagery, or #emph[in vitro] tests to directly quantify the presence of the pathogen itself, e.g., polymerase chain reaction (PCR), or the host's response to the pathogen e.g., enzyme immunoassay/enzyme-linked immunosorbent assay (EIA/ELISA) @DiagnosticsGlobal @yangPCRbasedDiagnosticsInfectious2004 @alhajjEnzymeLinkedImmunosorbent2024.
+This may include #emph[in vivo] measures, such as x-ray imagery, or #emph[in vitro] tests to quantify the presence of the pathogen itself, e.g., polymerase chain reaction (PCR), or the host's response to the pathogen e.g., enzyme immunoassay/enzyme-linked immunosorbent assay (EIA/ELISA) @DiagnosticsGlobal @yangPCRbasedDiagnosticsInfectious2004 @alhajjEnzymeLinkedImmunosorbent2024.
 Any given diagnostic will vary in its ability to correctly identify the presence of the pathogen, which is described by its sensitivity and specificity.
 The sensitivity of a diagnostic is the ability to correctly identify a positive result, conditional on a positive individual being tested i.e., a true positive result @westreichDiagnosticTestingScreening2019 @shrefflerDiagnosticTestingAccuracy2024 @parikhUnderstandingUsingSensitivity2008.
 The specificity is the opposite: the ability to correctly determine a true negative result, conditional on a negative individual being tested @westreichDiagnosticTestingScreening2019 @shrefflerDiagnosticTestingAccuracy2024 @parikhUnderstandingUsingSensitivity2008.
-Due to the translation of quantitative measures e.g., immunoglobulin M (IgM) antibody titers, into a binary outcomes (positive/negative), the sensitivity and specificity of a diagnostic are often at odds with one another.
+Due to the translation of quantitative measures e.g., immunoglobulin M (IgM) antibody titers, into a binary outcome (positive/negative), the sensitivity and specificity of a diagnostic are often at odds with one another.
 For example, using a low optical density value to define the threshold for detection for an ELISA will produce a diagnostic that is highly sensitive, as it only requires a small host response to the pathogen and many resulting antibody titers will exceed this value.
 However, this may lead to low specificity due to an increase in spurious false positive results from non-infected individuals.
 To account for these differences, the target product profile (TPP) of a diagnostic provides a minimum set of characteristics that should be met, helping to guide the development and use @worldhealthorganizationTargetProductProfiles.